AliceAML/tangojuice/README.md

 # :beverage_box: TangoJuice
 *Vocabulary extractor*

 Language learning web app that extracts the vocabulary from a webpage or a video's captions, filters it by difficulty level and automatically creates Anki flashcards.
+Available at https://tangojuice.herokuapp.com/

 [Links and ideas on Notion](https://sturdy-starfish-3ee.notion.site/Projet-API-31a173f329eb45c4acdcfc5e60d851e1)